-The following example enables the forwarding of IPv6 traffic and configures an IPv6 address.
+The following example enables IPv6 unicast routing, configures a stateful DHCPv6 server and configures an IPv6 address on the server interface in the range of the configured subnet6.
 The ipv6 nd managed-config-flag command is used to set the M flag to 1.